 - the need for increased collaboration between government departments

 - the need for a longer-term strategy to plan beyond 2021

 A clear message from consultation submissions was the need for a longer-term strategy than the 2021 timeframe of the draft report.

 The EPA acknowledges that a forward-thinking waste strategy is needed to provide long-term solutions to ensure NSW is prepared for the future.
-The NSW EPA is leading the development of a 20-year Waste Strategy for NSW in partnership with Infrastructure NSW.
-The Strategy will set a 20-year vision for reducing waste, driving sustainable recycling markets and identifying and improving the state and regional waste infrastructure network.
+The Department of Planning, Industry and Environment, including the EPA, is leading the development of a 20-year Waste Strategy.

 Review the consultation paper (PDF 944KB).

-For more information contact the NSW EPA's 20 Year Waste Strategy Team
+For more information contact the 20 Year Waste Strategy Team